Satellite images reveal Gaza devastation after Israel retaliates against Hamas attack

 More than 1,200 people have been killed in Israel since Hamas attacked early Saturday, and at least 2,700 more were injured, a spokesperson for the Israeli military said on Wednesday.
 Most of the dead were civilians although the toll also included members of the military.
 Israeli military and civilian officials confirmed reports to CBS News on Wednesday of "a massacre" on a kibbutz near the border with Gaza.
 An emergency responder said he witnessed victims within the kibbutz being beheaded, some of whom were children.

+The U.S. State Department said on Wednesday it can "confirm the deaths of at least 22 U.S. citizens" amid the violence in Israel and Gaza.

-President Joe Biden called the weekend assault by Hamas "an act of sheer evil" and has pledged U.S. support to Israel.
-Mr. Biden said Tuesday that 14 Americans had been killed in the conflict and another 20 remained unaccounted for.
+President Joe Biden called the weekend assault by Hamas "an act of sheer evil" and has pledged U.S. support to Israel, saying that at least 14 Americans were dead and 20 were unaccounted for.
+The State Department did not issue any new information about unaccounted for Americans.
+American citizens are also among those being held hostage by Hamas, Mr. Biden said.

+"We extend our deepest condolences to the victims and to the families of all those affected," a State Department spokesperson told CBS News.

 for more features.